Alluxio/alluxio/docs/en/operation/User-CLI.md

 The `runJournalCrashTest` simulates a failover to test recovery from the journal.
 Note that this command will stop any Alluxio services running on the machine.

-### runHmsTest
+### runHmsTests

-The `runHmsTests` amis to validate the configuration, connectivity, and permissions of an existing hive metastore which is an important component in compute workflows with Alluxio.
+The `runHmsTests` aims to validate the configuration, connectivity, and permissions of an existing hive metastore which is an important component in compute workflows with Alluxio.

 `-h` provides detailed guidance.